How Long Can a Pool Be Empty? Safe Duration & Risks

 If you notice any signs of structural stress, begin refilling immediately:

-1. Start filling from the deep end to maximize weight distribution
+1. Start filling from the shallow end to prevent air locks in plumbing lines

 2. Fill continuously until pool reaches normal operating level